treeleafrnd/TextBox-for-handwritten-detection/README.md

 # TextBoxes: A Fast Text Detector with a Single Deep Neural Network

+### Declaration
+The test model of ICDAR 2013 dateset and the single scale test codes were released here.
+We will released the multi-scale test codes and the training codes later.

 ### Introduction
 This paper presents an end-to-end trainable fast scene text detector, named TextBoxes, which detects scene text with both high accuracy and efficiency in a single network forward pass, involving no post-process except for a standard nonmaximum suppression.
 For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1611.06779).